-- a) Once you are registered for a qualification as part of an Apprenticeship Programme you may, subject to these Regulations, be enrolled for modules which will count towards that qualification.
-These will be modules that are specified as available in the enrolment process and in the Module Descriptor for your qualification (subject to any changes specified in paragraph H3.1a). - b) While you are registered as an Open University Apprentice, study for a module outside of the Apprenticeship Programme is only permissible with agreement from your AEST or equivalent contact (who will review all current requirements of the Apprenticeship Programme), your Employer, and in line with Open University study limit rules (Section D1).
-If your AEST or equivalent contact, Employer, and the study limit rules (as specified in Section D1) permit you to register for any standalone modules outside of the Apprenticeship Programme, you will be required to self-fund any fees (as advertised on the Open University website and governed by the Fee Rules) and abide by all other regulations applicable to Open University Students.
+- a) Once you are registered for a qualification as part of an Apprenticeship Programme you may, subject to these Regulations, be enrolled for modules that will count towards that qualification.
+These will be modules that are specified as available in the enrolment process and in the Module Descriptor for your qualification (subject to any changes specified in paragraph H3.1a). - b) While you are registered as an Open University Apprentice, study for a module outside of the Apprenticeship Programme is only permissible with agreement from the Apprentice Enrolment and Support Team or equivalent Nation contact (who will review all current requirements of the Apprenticeship Programme), your Employer, and in line with Open University study limit rules (Section D1).

-Version number: 2.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2024 Date for review: March 2025